No Churn Ice Cream

-This no churn ice cream is quite smooth and softens easily (no stabilizers!
-All natural!) so be ready to dig in when you take it from the freezer.
-You can make the base weeks ahead of time of you like, so that it’s ready to whir up when you have the craving for homemade ice cream.
+This no-churn ice cream is quite smooth and softens easily (No stabilizers!
+All natural!), so be ready to dig in when you take it from the freezer.
+You can make the base weeks ahead of time if you like, so that it’s ready to whir up when you have a craving for homemade ice cream.

 How to Make Homemade Vanilla Ice Cream Without an Ice Cream Maker